 A faculty member may be granted a research or development assignment of one semester or one full year.
-A faculty member who is approved for one semester shall be assigned full time to research or development for that period and shall receive regular compensation from the university, provided that he or she accepts no other outside employment during the semester.
-The department must agree that the courses normally taught by the faculty member can be offered by the department without additional personnel.
-In other words, the faculty member will
+A faculty member who is approved for one semester shall be assigned full time to research or development for that period and shall receive regular compensation from the University, provided that he or she accepts no other outside employment during the semester.
+The faculty member will be counted as one full-time equivalent faculty member on the workload analysis

-- be counted as one full-time equivalent faculty member on the workload analysis, and the department must meet its normal faculty-student ratio as if the faculty member were teaching full time. - 2.
-A faculty member who chooses a one-year research or development assignment shall receive one-half compensation from the university during this period and may accept outside employment provided that the total income during the academic year does not exceed the faculty member's contractual salary.
+2. A faculty member who chooses a one-year research or development assignment shall receive one-half compensation from the university during this period and may accept outside employment provided that the total income during the academic year does not exceed the faculty member's contractual salary.
 If the faculty member accepts outside employment for more than one-half of the contractual salary, the reimbursement from the university will be adjusted accordingly.
 If the department is meeting its stipulated faculty-student ratio, one-half of the normal compensation of the faculty member will be available to the department for the employment of additional personnel.